jdlph/Path4GMNS/README.md

    * Path-based UE,
    * UE + Dynamic Traffic Assignment (DTA) and simulation,
    * Origin-Destination Matrix Estimation (ODME);
-4. evaluating multimodal accessiblity.
+4. evaluating multimodal accessibility.

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.7.0a1/), and can be installed using
 ```
 $ pip install path4gmns
 ```